Thanksgiving Lessons for Grades PreK-2

-Point out that the "Voyage on the Mayflower" plots major events of the trip using pictures and text.
+Point out that the Journey on the Mayflower plots major events of the trip using pictures and text.
 Talk about the emotions each of these events might have evoked.

 Ask students to again assume the role of Pilgrims to create personal picture timelines of their experiences on the Mayflower, starting and ending with the dates of the actual voyage and filling in plot points in between with their imaginary events.
 In addition to labeling their timeline with pictures and brief text, have students add a comment about their emotional response to each event.